 In taking us through the case study, Jennifer discussed the impact of numerous circumstances such as addiction and adultery on the overall outcome of a separation, and how that can ultimately affect the financial matters and arrangements for the children.

 Jennifer discussed the importance of acknowledging when a client needs other services to assist them in achieving a ‘full package’ of advice when going through a divorce or separation.
-This could include advice from independent financial advisors, forensic accountants, tax specialists, barristers, and wealth managers.
+This could include advice from independent financial advisors, forensic accountants, barristers, and wealth managers.

 The purpose of the forum is to introduce like-minded individuals who can build connections and cross-refer to one another when assisting clients through a divorce or separation.
 We thoroughly enjoyed watching the attendees open up discussions and swap business cards.
 Before and after the presentation, there was a great opportunity to network, catch up and eat lots of mouth-watering canapés!
 Thank you to Gusto, Alderley Edge for hosting a fabulous evening.